Continuing Professional Development (CPD) program

 - The MBA has decided that medical practitioners will be required to meet the CPD registration standard in 2021.
 Please see the MBA website regarding CPD requirements.

-- The MCNZ has decided that from 1 March 2021 all doctors holding a practising certificate and registered in a general or vocational scope or practice will need to be enrolled and participating in a relevant recertification programme and resume meeting requirements.
+- The MCNZ has decided that from 1 March 2021 all doctors holding a practising certificate and registered in a general or vocational scope of practice will need to be enrolled and participating in a relevant recertification program and resume meeting requirements.
 Please see the MCNZ website for more details.